elenderg/PAL-1000/instruções de compilação.md

 `Say yes.`

 85. And now that we've got our names straight, we can get back to scanning our types.
-Types come in different forms; simple types, like "An address is a number," are typically just subsets of other types.
-But types that have the word "has" or "have" after the type name, like "A button has a box and a name," are record types.
+Types come in different forms; simple types, like "_An address is a number,_" are typically just subsets of other types.
+But types that have the word "_has_" or "_have_" after the type name, like "_A button has a box and a name,_" are record types.
 To scan record types, we need this routine:

 `To scan a type given a rider (has or have):`
 `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
-`Put "record" into the type's base name.`
+`Put "_record_" into the type's base name.`
 `Scan the type's fields given the rider.`
-`If the rider's token is not the period byte, abort with "Types need to end with a period, I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not the period byte, abort with "_Types need to end with a period, I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Index the type.`